tivereidoro/tivereidoro/README.md

 ##
 <p align="justify">

-- 🌱 I’m currently learning Fullstack Dev., and Software Engineering 💻 at ALX.
+- 🌱 I’m currently learning Fullstack Dev., and Software Engineering 💻 at [ALX_Africa](https://twitter.com/alx_africa).

 - 👯 I’m looking to collaborate on frontend projects, and I'm also open to internship and volunteering opportunities.